 Samantha Lee apprentices to take the Maryland Bar exam to become the first female lawyer in the country.
-A staunch abolitionist from a plantation-owning family, her ambitions in jurisprudence are interrupted by the Civil War through the disintegration of her relationship with her pro-slavery, plantation-owning family.
+A staunch abolitionist from a plantation-owning family, her ambitions in jurisprudence are interrupted by the Civil War.
 She is torn between the decision to practice law and one of a more violent nature.

 Yankee Tigress: Tiger Burning Bright Book 2 (1862-63)